75marsel/75marsel/README.md

 I also accept commissions on Computer Engineering related projects i.e. Robotics, Python, Java App, Thesis prototype etc..

-Currently looking for an Entry Level job fo4 fresh graduates that is related to Python or C so that I would be exposed to Industry standards!
+Currently looking for an Entry Level job for fresh graduates that is related to Python or C so that I would be exposed to Industry standards!
 Preferabbly related to C or Python (much preferred hehe).

 I am more inclined towards Software side but can also do Hardware stuffs like Robotics as I love A.I and I'm slowly working my progress on learning the things for it!